thekevinscott/UpscalerJS/examples/webworker/README.md

 Another strategy for speeding up inference calls in the browser is to move the upscaling process to a Web Worker.

-This guide won't discuss the specifics of building web workers; [MDN has a great overview of that](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+This guide won't cover how to build a web worker; [MDN has a great overview of that](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 This guide will instead focus on what's necessary to incorporate UpscalerJS into a web worker.

 :::caution